WHQ in film, radio & print interviews 2021

 This was the same honour they had awarded to Dr. Martin Luther King in 1963 & it was given to him on the 50th anniversary of Martin having received his.

-There is a page with all the background & what happened on the day etc., elsewhere in this 'Our History' section entitled 'Dr Who..?'
+There is a page with all the background & what happened on the day etc., earlier in the yarn, entitled 'Dr Who..?'

 Watch the full acceptance speech here & yes, he does say 'thongs...'